extension-js/docs/Development/Modern JavaScript/TypeScript.md

 #### `tsconfig.json` Overrides

-`extension-create` applies some defaults to your extension `tsconfig.json` file.
+`Extension` applies some defaults to your extension `tsconfig.json` file.
 The options below overrides any user-defined rules.

 ```json5
 {